Converged EW tackles emerging threats

 They need that information to take appropriate action, whether it’s jamming the radar or taking evasive action.
 But what happens when they come across something their electronic warfare systems have never seen before?

 “For adversaries, programming new behaviors into EW systems is as simple as a push of a button,” said Annabel Flores, vice president of Electronic Warfare Systems at Raytheon Intelligence & Space, a Raytheon Technologies business.
 “But finding, analyzing and creating new countermeasures against those new behaviors takes time.
-Threats are evolving very quickly, and pilots need ways to asses and counter them in near-real time.”
+Threats are evolving very quickly, and pilots need ways to assess and counter them in near-real time.”

 To help pilots respond faster to new threats, RI&S is developing an approach called converged EW.
 It combines electronic warfare, signals intelligence and cyber technologies into a single “all-in-one-box” system, powered by one computer and designed with open architecture for easy upgrades.
 This approach could prove especially advantageous in military operations centered on exploiting, attacking, protecting and managing the electromagnetic spectrum – where critical systems like radars, navigation and communications operate.